CONCERTS BY DATE

 There is no information for Fountain Valley at this time.
 Please check back later.

-September 16 - Los Angeles Recorder Orchestra.
-Members of the 30-person ensemble perform music on recorders ranging from a 9-inch Sopranino to an 8-foot plus SubContraBass.
-The "Here and There" program will include music of our time from around the world and explore how the rules have changed from music of earlier times.
-The concert will take place at 4:30 p.m. at St. Andrew's Episcopal Church, 1231 East Chapman Avenue.
-The same concert will be performed in Los Angeles on September 23.
+September 15 - Los Angeles Recorder Orchestra.
+Members of the 30-person ensemble perform music on recorders ranging from a 9-inch Sopranino to an 8-foot plus SubContraBass, conducted by Thomas Axworthy.
+In this concert is "LA Mosaic," LARO will be premiering several commissioned works representing the mosaic of Los Angeles.
+The concert will take place at 4 p.m. at St. Andrew's Episcopal Church, 1231 East Chapman Avenue.
+The same concert will be performed in North Hollywood on September 22.
 Information: (562) 773-2265 or www.larohome.org.

-September 29 - Concert Under the Stars.
+September 21 - Concert Under the Stars.
 Cal State Fullerton will present the annual "Concert Under the Stars" on the campus North Lawn.
-Gates will open at 5 p.m., and the concert is at 8 p.m.
-The concert will conclude with fireworks.
+Gates will open at 5:30 p.m., and the concert is at 7:30 p.m.
+This year's concert will pay tribute to the 50th Anniversary of Woodstock.
 Free seating is on the lawn only (tables are paid and pre-reserved), and the public is welcome.
 Admission is free, but it is requested for planning purposes that those attending make a reservation.
 Reservation links are available on the concert website.
 The campus is located at Nutwood Avenue/State College Boulevard.
 Information: (657) 278-3480 or www.fullerton.edu/concert.

 Fullerton Farmers Market - The Fullerton Farmers Market season returns with live music from 6:30 - 8:30 p.m.
 The market is on Wilshire Avenue between Pomona and Harbor Boulevard, and hours are 4 - 8:30 p.m.
 Also beginning at 4 p.m. food vendors, arts and crafts vendors, beer and wine garden, kids' korner and more.
 Information: (714) 738-6545 or www.cityoffullerton.com.